 2. Look for clothing collections

 When shopping for clothes for you and your children, consider shops that typically have colour coordinating collections.
 You can then purchase clothes for all the children from one store.

-Check out Bow & Baby for little ones and for yourselves, it’s sister shop Bow & Pearl both located in the Swan Centre in Rathmines, Dublin 6.
+Check out CYGNET and Bow & Baby for little ones and for yourselves, it’s sister shop Bow & Pearl all located in the Swan Centre in Rathmines, Dublin 6.
 Another gorgeous shop for children’s clothes is The Little Wooden Peg based in Dún Laoghaire.
 Don’t be afraid to lay all the clothes on the floor of the store to see what they will look like together.
 You can see in my sample portraits with colour palettes that we started with the kids clothes and then moved on to the adult outfits.